Accessibility testing during the web development lifecycle

 Stage 4: Development

 Once your templates have been developed, we will test them against the relevant success criteria of the Web Content Accessibility Guidelines, Version 2.0.
 This includes site-wide templates, homepage and specific content type templates such as form, video, slideshows, image gallery, maps, etc. The results of our testing will be provided with recommendations and comments for your review.

 Training of staff (optional)

-After discussions with you, we can help you determine if your developers and/or content authors need specific accessibility training.
+After discussions with you, we can help you determine if your developers and/or content authors need customised accessibility training.

 Stage 5: Testing

 Once your website has been launched, we will systematically test your website using manual inspection and our unique automated testing tool, OzART (AccessibilityOz Reporting Tool).
 Testing is against the Web Content Accessibility Guidelines, Version 2.0, and errors are compiled into a final audit report.